keelback-code/odd-art-history/README.md

 ## Wireframes

 Wireframes were produced using Balsamiq.
-Ultimately the final site followed the broad strokes of the designs but the key point that differed is the title, subtitle and navigation links all being on one axis.
+Ultimately the final site followed the broad strokes of the designs but the key point that differed is that the title, subtitle and navigation links all ended up being on one axis, instead of having a separate navigation bar.
 I originally built the site as per the design in these wireframes, but the content in these elements does not take up much space and a lot of empty space was created.
 Visual design is not my forte, so I reached out to my sister Amelia Horan for assistance with the visual design.
-After talking through the design with her, I ended up with the design shown in the readme screenshots.
+After talking through the design with her, I ended up with the design shown in the readme screenshots section.

 Gallery page
 <p align="center">